Natalia Bazhanova: Career

 1954–1964 – Secondary and high schools student in Baku and Moscow, graduated with distinction.

 1964–1969 – Student of Moscow State Institute of International Relations (MGIMO), majoring in Asian studies and world economy, graduated with distinction.

 1969–1973 – Senior Researcher, Institute of Oriental Studies, USSR Academy of Sciences.

 1974 – Successfully completed her Ph.D. at the Institute of Oriental Studies, USSR Academy of Sciences.
 The title: "The Role of Soviet-Korean Economic Cooperation in the Development of North Korea’s Economy".

 1973–1979 – Press Attaché of the USSR Consulate General in San Francisco (USA).

 1979–1981 – Leading Researcher, Institute of Oriental Studies, USSR Academy of Sciences.

 1981–1985 – Press Attaché of the USSR Embassy in Beijing (China).

 1985–1993 – Leading Researcher, Institute of Oriental Studies, USSR/Russian Academy of Sciences.

 1993–2014 – Consultant of the Center of Asian-Pacific Studies, The Diplomatic Academy, Ministry of Foreign Affairs of the Russian Federation.

 2003 – Received her doctorate in Pusan, South Korea.
 The title: "The Economic System of North Korea (Sources, Evolution, Main Characteristics, Structure, Methods of Management, Weak Points, Prospects of Reforms)".

 Foreign languages: Korean, English, French, Chinese.

 Family

 Parents.
 Father: Evgeny Pavlovich Korsakov (1917–1990), sea captain, Chief Inspector of the USSR State Committee on Labor and Wages.
 Mother: Nina Antonovna Korsakova (née Klenovskya) (1921–2005), physician, Therapy Department Head, Botkin Hospital, Moscow.

-Husband: Evgeny Petrovich Bazhanov (b.
-1946), President of the Diplomatic Academy of the Ministry of Foreign Affairs of the Russian Federation, political scientist, historian, educator, writer, and diplomat.
+Husband: Evgeny Petrovich Bazhanov (born 1946), President of the Diplomatic Academy of the Ministry of Foreign Affairs of the Russian Federation, political scientist, historian, educator, writer, and diplomat.